orngshdw/ovalDiamondQuality/README.md

 Then enter values following the prompts.
 The script will end with its quality level for each criteria (will be either Excellent, Very Good, Good, Fair, or Poor).

 ## Additional Information
-Oval diamonds may have a cross-sectional center with dead light (a bow-tie), which can only be determined visually.
+Due to its shape, oval diamonds may have dead light (a bow-tie) in its center area, which can look unpleasant.
+The severity of the bow-tie is best determined visually.
 Be sure to view the diamond from different angles!

 ![bowtie](https://www.diamonds.pro/wp-content/uploads/2017/03/Oval-Cut-Diamond-Bowtie-effect.jpg)